kartik-jane/-Kartik-Jane/README.md

 Time Management

-🌱 Currently Working On
-AI-powered Handwritten Text Recognition | LLM-based HR Chatbot

-🔭 Currently Learning
-DSA, CNN for handwriting recognition, NLP, Full-Stack Web Dev, Generative AI

-⚡ Words That Describe Me
-Analytical, Creative, Detail-Oriented, Always Learning

-Let’s connect and collaborate on meaningful data-driven projects! 🚀
+ 🌱 I’m currently working on AI-powered handwritten text recognition and an LLM-based HR chatbot, while actively learning data structures and algorithms, CNNs for handwriting recognition, NLP, full-stack web development, and generative AI.
+Known for being analytical, creative, detail-oriented, and to learn, I’m passionate about building meaningful, data-driven projects—let’s connect and collaborate! 🚀